flomio/flomio_site_docs/source/index.html.md

 # Getting Started

-Flomio helps you add a reader to your app so you can scan a tag to get a unique ID or read data.
+Flomio helps you build apps with NFC and RFID support so you can scan a tag to get a unique ID or read data.
 If after reading through this you still need a help, feel free to [ask the flomies](https://flomio.com/forums/forum/ask-the-flomies/).

-Our native libraries for Android and iOS lets you collect NFC / UHF RFID without having to deal with the stress of managing the low level interactions between the reader and tag.
-As a sanity check that your reader hardware is fully operational you should install the Flomio Test app via TestFlight.
+Our Flomio SDK consists of native libraries for Android and iOS that let you collect NFC and RFID without having to deal with the stress of managing the low level interactions between the reader and tag.
+The Flomio SDK comes in 2 flavors, Basic and Pro.
+The Basic SDK checks for proper licence on our cloud server so it requires connectivity to work.
+The Pro SDK works completely offline.
+More details in FAQ section below.

+To be sure your reader hardware is fully operational you should install the Flomio Test app via TestFlight.
+This will help resolve most issues you may encoutner during your integration.

 ## Install Flomio Test app
 You can now register to [download the Flomio Test app](https://flomio-mw.herokuapp.com/) via TestFlight.
 Once registered, you'll recieve an email from the Apple TestFlight system directing you to install the TestFlight app and subsequently the Flomio Test app from within TestFlight.
 Once installed, the Flomio Test app will launch with a menu of our supported readers including: